dzdrav/kerasESIM/readme.md

 - same dataset evaluation
 - cross-dataset evaluation (train on SNLI, test on MNLI and vice versa)
 - evaluation by every MNLI category
-- joint dataset training (MNLI + random subset of 15% of SNLI examples)
- - a subset of SNLI is used so that resulting set has approximately same number of examples from each category (about 75-82K from each MNLI category + 82K from SNLI)
+- joint dataset training (MNLI + random subset of 15% of SNLI examples) (*a subset of SNLI is used so that resulting set has approximately same number of examples from each category: about 75-82K from each MNLI category + 82K from SNLI*)

 ## Bayesian optimization
 Code supports Bayesian hyperparameter optimization using [Hyperopt](https://github.com/hyperopt/hyperopt) with Tree Parzen Estimator.